Beyond Baroque Books & The Pacific Coast Poetry Series

 In 1971, Beyond Baroque began issuing chapbooks by both emerging and established poets.
 Titles include the first book from Los Angeles’ inaugural poet laureate, Eloise Klein Healy, and works by Dennis Cooper, Amy Gerstler, Bill Mohr, Harry Northup, Holly Prado, and Wanda Coleman.
 Beyond Baroque Books launched in 1998, and has published works by Jean-Luc Godard, Jack Hirschman, Diane di Prima, David Meltzer, and others.
-Current authors include 2023 Poet Laureate of Altadena Peter J. Harris, Carol Potter, Carol Ellis, and Puma Perl.
+Recent titles include works by Peter J. Harris and Puma Perl.

 Coming Soon